sofiabmorgado/Taylor_Swift_Lyrics_Generator/README.md

 https://www.kaggle.com/datasets/ishikajohari/taylor-swift-all-lyrics-30-albums

+To access the trained trained model, go to the following link and download the folder "model" to your local repo: https://drive.google.com/drive/folders/1l1QvdMnJVaPHHo1K7Iz-cjmrD4SUywFz?usp=drive_link.

 It contains two jupiter notebooks:

 -notebook - contains the lyrics generator.
 It includes preprocessing of the lyrics present in the dataset and fine-tuning GPT2 for Taylor Swifts' lyrics generation.